kamamautanu/AmaFi/README.md

 ## 9. Water Pressure Regulator

 In drip irrigation systems, water pressure regulators are essential for reducing water pressure to a level that the system can handle.
 Utilizing the correct water pressure for a drip system is important to assure that accurate volumes of water are applied and for the long-term longevity of the system.
 For most vegetable gardens and some other low-flow systems, a water pressure regulator that reduces water pressure to 25 PSI is adequate.
+I went with this [25 PSI Senninger 3/4" Hose Thread Pressure Regulator](https://www.dripdepot.com/item/senninger-three-quarter-inch-hose-thread-pressure-regulator-psi-25-psi)

 ## 10. Water Filter